APTrust/dart-docs/docs/dart2/developers/logging.md

+---
+description: >-
+  DART 2 uses the Winston logging library.
+Find your log file location and tail the logs as you develop.
+---

 # Logging

 DART uses the [Winston](https://github.com/winstonjs/winston) library for logging.
 You can find the location of your DART logs by choosing __Help &gt; About__ from the main menu.
 You should see a dialog like this: